Swapstergit88/HR-Summary-and-Details-DB-Tableau/README.md

 6. *Geographical Distribution Insights*: For organizations with multiple locations, understanding employee distribution is vital for resource allocation.
 The geographical map feature visualizes this distribution effectively.

 ## Dashboard Components
-The *HR Overview Dashboard* includes the following sections and charts:
+The *HR Summary Dashboard* includes the following sections and charts:

 1. *Overview*:
    - Active Employees: Displays the total number of active employees (7,984), providing a snapshot of current workforce size.